Statements from suspects

 - Section 16 or 17 of the Criminal Procedure Act 2010

 For the courts and the suspect, it provides them with proof as to whether or not statements were made voluntarily.
-It has also almost eliminated the practice of suspects making complaints and allegations of Garda abuse and allegation that they were forced into making involuntary statements.
+It has also almost eliminated the practice of suspects making complaints and allegations of Garda abuse and allegations that they were forced into making involuntary statements.

 What is the procedure for taking statements from suspects?